-This course provides students with the basic understanding of computer equipment and procedures that the student encounters.
-Students gain practical knowledge of computing with hands-on use of word processing and the Internet.
-(PT) Ouarter Credit Hours 4.5
+This course, geared toward the business student, provides a basic understanding of computer equipment and procedures.
+Students gain practical knowledge of operations and terminology of computer systems as well as hands-on use of word processing, presentation software and using the Internet.
+Computer-based assessment software is used as both a learning and skills measurement tool.
+(PT) Quarter Credit Hours 4.5